 The retrofit was completed in less than a week with no disruption to building operations.
-The Tectonus tension-only brace devices are rated for 110kN forces with stainless steel rods giving a very high-quality finish.
+The Tectonus tensiononly RSFJs are rated for 110kN forces with stainless steel rods giving a very high-quality finish.

 The devices were also fitted with mechanical gauges which will show the device capacity used following an earthquake event.
 Visual inspection is easy as the devices are left uncovered.